therealJimoh/atlan-assessment/README.md

 The frontend development of a data analyst web app:

-1. Two predefined set of query to load daa
+1. Two predefined set of query to load daa.
-2. You can also type queries in a text area to generate data
+2. You can also type queries in a text area to generate data.
-3. Search and Filter input to filter through fetched data
+3. Search and Filter input to filter through fetched data by first name.
 4. Pagination to paginate a set of data per page.